Tool steel: Shock-resisting group

 The high shock resistance and good hardenability are provided by chromium-tungsten, silicon-molybdenum, silicon-manganese alloying.
 Shock-resisting group tool steels (S) are designed to resist shock at both low and high temperatures.
 A low carbon content is required for the necessary toughness (approximately 0.5% carbon).
 Carbide-forming alloys provide the necessary abrasion resistance, hardenability, and hot-work characteristics.
 This family of steels displays very high impact toughness and relatively low abrasion resistance and can attain relatively high hardness of 58 to 60 HRC.
 In the US, toughness usually derives from 1 to 2% silicon and 0.5–1% molybdenum content.
 In Europe, shock steels often contain 0.5–0.6% carbon and around 3% nickel.
 A range of 1.75% to 2.75% nickel is still used in some shock-resisting and high-strength low-alloy steels (HSLA), such as L6, 4340, and Swedish saw steel, but it is relatively expensive.
 An example of its use is in the production of jackhammer bits.

 Hot-working group

 Hot-working steels are a group of steel used to cut or shape material at high temperatures.
 H-group tool steels were developed for strength and hardness during prolonged exposure to elevated temperatures.
 These tool steels are low carbon and moderate to high alloy that provide good hot hardness and toughness and fair wear resistance due to a substantial amount of carbide.
 H1 to H19 are based on a chromium content of 5%; H20 to H39 are based on a tungsten content of 9-18% and a chromium content of 3–4%; H40 to H59 are molybdenum based.

+Hot-work die steels can be produced by additive manufacturing, which allows conformal cooling channels to be integrated into dies for improved thermal control.
+A comparative study of fused deposition and sintering, binder jetting, laser powder bed fusion (LPBF) and directed energy deposition of the H13 grade found that only the melt-based LPBF and directed energy deposition routes reached near-full densification (porosity below 0.1%) with a stable martensitic structure and a hardness around 600 HV, whereas the sinter-based routes retained 6–9% porosity and were limited to low-density prototype applications.

 Examples include DIN 1.2344 tool steel (H13).